 While the above recipe is certainly effective and will eradicate most soft-bodied pests, many gardeners find that adding a little something extra can be helpful in dealing with particularly nasty infestations.
 Here are a few ingredients you can add to your insecticidal spray if you need to increase its potency:

-- 1 tsp garlic or 1 tsp crushed red pepper (helps repel chewing insects because of the pungent flavor)
+- 1 tsp garlic or 1 tsp crushed red pepper per gallon of water (helps repel chewing insects because of the pungent flavor)

-- 1 tsp apple cider vinegar (helps with powdery mildew)
+- 1 tsp apple cider vinegar per gallon of water (helps with powdery mildew)

 - 2 Tbsp vegetable oil (helps the spray stick longer)